StackVista/stackstate-docs/develop/developer-guides/stackpack/how_to_customize_a_stackpack.md

 ### Component and Relation types

-There are some default component and relation types in StackState.
+There are some default component and relation types in Rancher Observability.
 Component types are used to visualize components with a given icon - you can change it to reflect the context of your environment; [relation types](/use/concepts/relations.md) describe relations between components.

-Component types and Relation types can also be created automatically by StackState using the `getOrCreate` functionality described in the `Component + Relation Templates` section below.
+Component types and Relation types can also be created automatically by Rancher Observability using the `getOrCreate` functionality described in the `Component + Relation Templates` section below.
 Auto-generated components types will be created without an icon.

 ### Component and Relation Templates

 The `Custom Synchronization` StackPack installed as an integration prerequisite, creates a Component Template called `autosync-component-template`.
 Similarly, `Custom Synchronization` StackPack, creates a Relation Template called `autosync-relation-template`.

 You can go ahead to the Settings page section `Topology Synchronization` and rename it, add a description if needed.
 It's recommended to change the default value of the `ComponentType` from `Auto-synced Component` to something that represents a generic component in your data source.
 The same goes for `Layer`, `Domain` and `Environment` which defaults to `Auto-synced Components`, `Auto-synced Domain`,`Auto-synced Environment` respectively.
-As this template is using the `getOrCreate` functionality, these values are auto-created by StackState if they don't already exist.
+As this template is using the `getOrCreate` functionality, these values are auto-created by Rancher Observability if they don't already exist.
 Find more on [Templates](../../reference/stackstate-templating/using_stackstate_templating.md).

 Once you have completed all the changes, you can click **UPDATE** and confirm the popup dialog to unlock this Template from the `Custom Synchronization` StackPack.